Hirofumi Shiba

 司馬博文

-1st year Ph.D. student in Statistics
+Ph.D. student in Statistical Computation

 Institute of Statistical Mathematics (ISM), Tokyo, Japan